kushvyas-111/Beyond-the-Pitch---Quantifying-Success-in-Modern-Football/README.md

 # Beyond-the-Pitch---Quantifying-Success-in-Modern-Football
-# TEAM 10 - Kush Vyas, Gurveen Rekhi, Shi Qiu, Yu-Chien Chen, Yashaswini Reddy, Xiaoxuan Zhu
+TEAM 10 - Kush Vyas, Gurveen Rekhi, Shi Qiu, Yu-Chien Chen, Yashaswini Reddy, Xiaoxuan Zhu

-Overview
+## Overview

 This project investigates what drives football club success by integrating financial, tactical, and disciplinary data into a unified analytical framework.
 Using BigQuery, SQL, and multi-table datasets sourced from the Transfermarkt repository (via Kaggle), we examine whether clubs win more because they spend more, build balanced squads, or maintain superior discipline on the pitch.

 The workflow includes extensive data cleaning, entity consolidation, season-level aggregation, and exploratory analysis across millions of match, player, and valuation records.

+## Motivation

+Understanding the dynamics of club success is critical.
+This analysis explores factors such as valuation, age structure, and positional roles while identifying efficient clubs and continental trends.

+Football performance is often explained narratively (talent, coaching, money).

+But real drivers are hidden in massive, multi-table datasets.

+Modern clubs spend billions; success requires evidence-based squad building.

+We unify financial strength + squad structure + discipline to see what actually predicts winning.

+## Problem Definition

+This project aims to uncover the key drivers of football club success by analyzing how financial power, squad structure, and on-field discipline shape season-level performance.
+By integrating global match, player, and valuation data through BigQuery and SQL, we aim to explain why some clubs consistently outperform others.

+What truly drives football club success over a season?

+Individual success and its comparision to team success.

+Quantify link between squad market value and win percentage.

+Understand how age structure and positional contribution shape outcomes.

+Evaluate continental player valuation growth trends.

+Identify clubs that overperform financially (“efficient clubs”).

-Objectives
+## Objectives

 The project focuses on three core pillars:

-1. Financial Strength
+### 1. Financial Strength

 Squad market value by club × season